safeliquids/custom-music-discs/README.md

 	```
 	{ custom_music: { sound: <name> } }
 	```
-	where `<name>` is the identifier of a sound event to play.
+	where `<name>` is the identifier of a sound event to play, such as `"minecraft:entity.pig.ambient"`.

 ## Full format
 In addition to the sound event id, several other properties can be given in the ***"custom_music"*** tag.
 All available tags are
-1. ***"sound": string, optional*** - id of the sound to play.
+- ***"sound": string, optional*** - id of the sound to play.
 If omitted, record music is stopped and nothing plays.
-2. ***"display_name": string, optional*** - name of the music that displays in the "Now Playing" actionbar message.
+- ***"display_name": string, optional*** - name of the music that displays in the "Now Playing" actionbar message.
 If omitted, nothing is displayed.
 The name is treated as plain text, not JSON text component.
-3. ***"volume": float, default: 1.0*** - volume of the sound
+- ***"volume": float, default: 4.0*** - volume of the sound.
+Note that volume higher than 1 does not make sounds louder and instead increases the range at which they can be heard.
+4.0 corresponds to the range of regular jukeboxes (64 blocks.)
-4. ***"pitch": float, default: 1.0*** - pitch of the sound
+- ***"pitch": float, default: 1.0*** - pitch of the sound

 ## License
 This datapack is available under the MIT license.
 That means it can be